Dick Dudley Donaghy papers, 1892-1975

 - Applications for membership to the National Society of the Daughters of the American Revolution for Martha Merritt Donaghy, December 1, 1946 and for membership to the Society of Mayflower Descendents for Martha Furry Getz, [no date]

-- Information concerning Civil War service of George A. Furry, includes his request for a pension filed in 1914, and a chronological summary of his service in Company 9, the 7th Ohio Volunteer Cavalry, 1861-1864
+- Information concerning Civil War service of George A. Furry, includes his request for a pension filed in 1914, and a chronological summary of his service in Company 9, the 7th Ohio Volunteer Infantry, 1861-1864

 - The Friendly Visitor, bulletin of the First Congregational Church, Kent, Ohio, May 26, 1930